 Materials for Noise Reduction

 There are many noise reducing materials available, so what type you choose depends on your budget, experience level, and other factors.
+We like to recommend Second Skin, because they have a material for every type of automotive insulation project, and free shipping to boot.
 Here are a few common materials you can use to reduce noise in your car.

 These panels might appear a lot like carpet, but they have the added benefit of enhancing sound absorption.
 Plus, the interior of your car will feel plusher once you finish reinstalling everything.
 Generally, pieces of insulation need to be cut to fit your vehicle perfectly, and it’s a lot like installing carpet.